-WHAT TO EAT.-This is a question that must be solved differently for different individuals.
+WHAT TO EAT .--- This is a question that must be (solved differently for different individuals.
 The food which is proper for one man may not agree with another.
-The student, or the brain worker, could not long subsist on that required by the laborer, or the out-door toiler.
-Time, age and occupation must all be considered before it may be said to any man, "Eat this or that kind of food."
+The student, or the brain worker, could not long subsist on that required by the laborer, or the temporary and permanent teeth, in both upper and lower jaws (inner row, out-door toiler.
+Time, age temporary teeth; outer row, permaand occupation must all be considered before it may be said to any man, "Eat this or that kind of food."
 Yet, in spite of this difficulty, there are certain foods of which it may be said that they are safe to all.